AlexKolpa/DiffusionCurves/Readme.md

 # DiffusionCurves System
 This repo contains the source code to the DiffusionCurves System, our Bachelor Project.
+Included as well is a pre-packaged installer of the final release.

 ## Usage
 To completely use and run the source, you require several libraries: